CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 A PTP interface as a unicast client or server only supports a single communictation mode and does not work with multicast servers or clients.
 Make sure that both sides of a PTP link are in unicast mode.
 {{%/notice%}}

 The following example commands configure a unicast master table with ID 1.
-The commands set the unicast master address and the peer address to 10.10.10.1, the query interval to 4, the unicast service mode to `client`, and the unicast request duration to 20 in the unicast master table.
+The commands set the unicast master address to 10.10.10.1, the query interval to 4, the unicast service mode to `client`, and the unicast request duration to 20 in the unicast master table.

 {{< tabs "TabID668 ">}}
 {{< tab "NVUE Commands ">}}

 ```
 cumulus@switch:~$ nv set service ptp 1 unicast-master 1 address 10.10.10.1
-cumulus@switch:~$ nv set service ptp 1 unicast-master 1 peer-address 10.10.10.1
 cumulus@switch:~$ nv set service ptp 1 unicast-master 1 query-interval 4
 cumulus@switch:~$ nv set interface swp1 ptp unicast-master-table-id 1
 cumulus@switch:~$ nv set interface swp1 ptp unicast-service-mode client